jtegtmeier/group-sync/README.md

 # group-sync
-A webserver to sync chat groups
+A web service to sync chat groups